celestealexmoore/moore_engineering/README.md

 ---

 ## Description
     This is a website for my incredible husband, David Moore, who is a Licensed Professional Engineer, (P.E.) in Houston, Texas.

+    While my husband is not an entrepreneur, I decided to create a fun, mock-up website in his honor to gain some practice with front-end development.

+    I've created the logo for this site and played with typography and corporate fonts which I very much enjoyed.
+We do not claim rights to any of the photos and work shown does not reflect buildings engineered by David Moore.

+    Enjoy!

     Technologies include:
     HTML, CSS, Javascript.